syncfusion-content/maui-docs/MAUI/ListView/item-size-customization.md

 ## Customize item size of a particular item on-demand

-The `SfListView` allows customizing the size of the item on-demand by the `SfListView.QueryItemSize` event using the item index.
-This event is raised whenever items come to view and triggered with `QueryItemSizeEventArgs`.
+The `SfListView` allows customizing the size of the item on-demand by the [SfListView.QueryItemSize](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_QueryItemSize) event using the item index.
+This event is raised whenever items come to view and triggered with [QueryItemSizeEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.QueryItemSizeEventArgs.html).

 The `SfListView.QueryItemSize` event provides the following properties in their arguments:

- * `ItemIndex`: Identifies a particular item in the `SfListView`.
+ * [ItemIndex](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.QueryItemSizeEventArgs.html#Syncfusion_Maui_ListView_QueryItemSizeEventArgs_ItemIndex): Identifies a particular item in the `SfListView`.
- * `ItemData`: Identifies the underlying data bound to that item.
+ * [ItemData](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.QueryItemSizeEventArgs.html#Syncfusion_Maui_ListView_QueryItemSizeEventArgs_ItemData): Identifies the underlying data bound to that item.
- * `ItemSize`: Identifies size of the queried item.
+ * [ItemSize](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.QueryItemSizeEventArgs.html#Syncfusion_Maui_ListView_QueryItemSizeEventArgs_ItemSize): Identifies size of the queried item.
 For vertical orientation, it will be considered as the item height.
 For horizontal orientation, it will be considered as the item width.
- * `ItemType`: Identifies the item type of the queried item.
+ * [ItemType](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.QueryItemSizeEventArgs.html#Syncfusion_Maui_ListView_QueryItemSizeEventArgs_ItemType): Identifies the item type of the queried item.
- * `Handled`: Decides whether the specified size can be set to the item or not.
+ * [Handled](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.QueryItemSizeEventArgs.html#Syncfusion_Maui_ListView_QueryItemSizeEventArgs_Handled): Decides whether the specified size can be set to the item or not.
 The default value is `false`.
 When this property is not set, the decided size will not set to the item.

 {% tabs %}
 {% highlight c# %}